 - Rounds 7 through 8: Repeat round 6.

 You can choose to make your color changes at any stage.
 Following this free pattern exactly, it is now time to switch to the third color of the baby cocoon.
 So end off Color B after round 8 and join Color C.

-After switching to the third color, you'll continue as before.
+- After switching to the third color, you'll continue as before.
 Repeat Round 6.
 You will repeat this round until you have reached the approximate desired length of your baby cocoon.
-For our size, we are going to crochet six more rounds to reach ~ 18" long.
+For our size, we are going to crochet six more rounds to reach about 18" long.

 09 of 10